 See the current Olympic medal count for the 2024 Paris Games

-As Team USA goes for gold, the medal count for the Paris Olympic Games is on the rise.
+As Team USA goes for gold, the medal count for the Paris Olympic Games is on the rise: Simone Biles added a gold and Suni Lee a bronze to the tally Thursday.
 While you're catching up on all the 2024 gold-medal glory and silver- and bronze-medal standings, see which countries top the podium with the CBS News medal count tracker below, which is updated hourly.

 In addition to the medals, which are unique to each Olympic Games, some winners will get additional awards from their home nations.
 Cash prizes, cows or even apartments are some of the rewards medal winners in some sports or from certain countries will enjoy.